baswein/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

 Mask tab
 --------

-The |labelmask| :guilabel:`Mask` tab allows you to define a mask area around the labels.
-This feature is very useful when you have overlapping symbols and labels with similar colors, and you want to make the labels visible.
+The |labelmask| :guilabel:`Mask` tab allows you to define a mask area around labels.
+You can use this mask to selectively hide parts of other layers.
+This feature is very useful when you have overlapping symbols and labels with similar colors.
+See :ref:`vector_mask_menu` for further explanation.

 .. _figure_label_mask: